Bhanu1431/Bhanu1431/README.md

-# Bhanu1995
+#Bhanu1995
-Config files for my GitHub profile. bhanu1995 this file from mega raeadme.md
+this file for mega raeadme.md